 The Almar is located in the heart of Puerto Vallarta right by Zona Romantica, the legendary gay district.
 I enjoyed a boozy meal at the hotel’s popular Top Bar.
-They served us cocktails that had steam coming off them (see below).
+They served us cocktails in giant lightbulbs that had steam coming off them (see below).

 Another great luxury option is Casa Velas, located in Marina Vallarta, it’s currently seeking to attract more LGBT guests.

 Things To Do And See In Puerto Vallarta

 The mile-long malecón is the heart of Puerto Vallarta.
 As you stroll down it you’ll see many striking sculptures by local artists.
 Check out Galería Uno and Galería Colectika.
 Mexican art is very distinctive, often combining vivid colours with indigenous imagery.
 You’ll find a lot of street art throughout the city.